Pennine Alps

-The Pennine Alps (Alpes Pennines, Walliser Alpen, Alpi Pennine, Alpes Poeninae), sometimes referred to as the Valais Alps (which are just the Northern Swiss part of the Pennine Alps), are a mountain range in the western part of the Alps.
-They are located in Italy (the Aosta Valley and Piedmont) and Switzerland (Valais).
+The Pennine Alps (Alpes Pennines, Walliser Alpen, Alpi Pennine, Alpes Poeninae), are a mountain range in the western part of the Alps.
+Sometimes referred to as the Valais Alps (when applied to the northern Swiss part of the Pennines), they are located in the canton of Valais in southwestern Switzerland and in the Aosta Valley and Piedmont of Italy.

-The Pennine Alps are amongst the three highest major subranges of the Alps, together with the Bernese Alps and the Graian Alps that include the Mont Blanc massif.
+Together with the Bernese Alps and the Graian Alps (that include the Mont Blanc massif), the Pennines are amongst the three highest major subranges of the Alps.

 Geography

-The Italian side is drained by the rivers Dora Baltea, Sesia and Toce, tributaries of the Po.
+The Pennine Alps straddle the border between southwestern Switzerland and northwestern Italy.
+The Italian side is drained by the Dora Baltea, Sesia and Toce rivers, all tributaries of the Po.
 The Swiss side is drained by the Rhône.

-The Great St Bernard Tunnel, under the Great St Bernard Pass, leads from Martigny, Switzerland to Aosta.
+The Great St Bernard Tunnel, under the Great St Bernard Pass, spans between Martigny, Switzerland, to Aosta, Italy.

 Morphology

 2002 Satellite image of the Pennine Alps in summer.
 Part of the Mont Blanc massif is visible on the west.
 Its boundaries are the Aosta Valley on the south, Ossola valley on the east and Rhone valley on the north.
 It is separated from the Mont Blanc Massif by the Val Ferret, and the Lepontine Alps by the Simplon Pass.
 The black line demarks the Swiss-Italian and Swiss-French borders.

-The main chain (watershed between the Mediterranean Sea and the Adriatic Sea) runs from west to east on the border between Italy (south) and Switzerland (north).
-From Mont Vélan, the first high summit east of St Bernard Pass, the chain rarely goes below 3000 metres and contains many four-thousanders such as Matterhorn or Monte Rosa.
+The main chain watershed (between the Mediterranean Sea and the Adriatic Sea) runs from west to east on the border between Italy (south) and Switzerland (north).
+From Mont Vélan, the first high summit east of St Bernard Pass, the chain rarely goes below 3000 ft and contains many four-thousanders such as Matterhorn and Monte Rosa.
 The valleys are quite similar on both side of the border, being generally oriented perpendicular to the main chain and descending progressively into the Rhône Valley on the north and the Aosta Valley on the south.
-Unlike many other mountain ranges, the higher peaks are often located outside the main chain and found themselves between the northern valleys (Grand Combin, Weisshorn, Mischabel, Weissmies).
+Unlike many other mountain ranges, the higher peaks (Grand Combin, Weisshorn, Mischabel, Weissmies) are often located outside the main chain, lying between the northern valleys.